06.04.2024

 From left: YBM Tengku Tan Sri Razaleigh Hamzah, YM Raja Tun Tan Sri Dato Seri' Utama Muhammad Alias, YM Raja Tan Sri Dato Seri Arshad

-Beyond Western Ideals: Lessons from the Eastern Nobleman
+Beyond Western Ideals: Lessons from the Eastern Gents

 While the concept of a gentleman is often associated with Western culture, the principles of respectful and impactful communication transcend geographical boundaries.
 In Southeast Asia, nobleman figures like YM Raja Tan Sri Arshad Raja Tun "Sir" Uda (Chairman of PNB), YM Raja Tun Dato' Seri Utama Muhammad Alias bin Raja Muhammad Ali (Ex-FELDA Chairman), and YBM Tengku Tan Sri Razaleigh Hamzah (bureaucrat & technocrat) are admired for their eloquence and grace.
 They used measured and slow pace, and well-placed humor to engage his audience while delivering their message with clarity and purpose.
 Leaders like these demonstrate that a gentleman's speech is about class and substance.